-Replacing the Remote Batteries
+Replacing the Batteries in the Handheld Remote

-The handheld remote is powered by 4, AA Alkaline batteries (1.5 V each) and operates between 2.4 to 3.2 V. Battery life is approximately 300 hours (continuous operation with the backlight off), but battery life longevity is affected by usage factors, particularly backlight intensity setting-the higher the backlight setting, the more power consumed resulting in shorter battery life.
+The handheld remote is powered by 4 batteries (size AA alkaline, 1.5 V each) and operates between 2.4 to 3.2 V. Battery life is approximately 300 hours (continuous operation with the backlight off), but battery life longevity is affected by usage factors, particularly backlight intensity setting-the higher the backlight setting, the more power consumed resulting in shorter battery life.